 - 1 teaspoon dried oregano

-- 2 cups fat-free, lower-sodium chicken broth, divided (1 can)
+- 4 cups fat-free, lower-sodium chicken broth, divided, plus more for leftovers

 - 2 tablespoons olive oil, divided